ros2-realtime-demo/pendulum/README.md

 #### How to contribute

 Make a fork using github, and make your changes.
 This project uses the same guidelines as all the officials ROS2 packages, make sure that your code is compliant with cppcheck, uncrustify...
-After this, submit a PR and we will review as son as possible.
+After this, submit a PR and we will review as soon as possible.

 #### Issues and feature request

-Please, use the templates and make sure that you labeled properly, also, consider to open a PR using the template to fix the issue or to implement a feature.
+Please, use the templates and make sure that you labeled them properly.
+Also, consider to open a PR using the template to fix the issue or to implement a feature.